Skip to content

 For more details on billing, please refer to the official CodeSpace billing documentation.

 Q: How to configure codespaces?
-What's the default dev container spec in Codespaces?

 Codespace utilizes VSCode Dev Containers technology, which can be executed either locally (via Docker) or in the cloud (via GitHub Codespace).
-The configuration above provided are primarily recommendations for the recce cloud setup.
+The configuration above provided are primarily recommendations for the Recce Cloud setup.
 For more advanced configuration options, you can refer to the VSCode dev containers or the containers.dev documentation.

 The default configuration for GitHub Codespace is explained in the documentation.
 If you're looking to set up a development environment for dbt/Recce, you can also refer to the Python project configuration documentation.